 What Does College Cost?

-Plan for tuition, plus these expenses.
+Plan for tuition, plus these expenses

 Depending what college or university you attend, your cost per credit could be by the hour, or you might have a flat fee.
 At Saint Louis University, the undergraduate tuition fee covers 12 to 18 credit hours a semester.
 Students who enroll in fewer (or more) classes pay by the credit hour.

-College Dorms and Dining Plans
+Residence Halls and Dining Plans

 Where will you live?
 What kind of meal plan will you have?
 You've got some control over this college cost.
-At SLU, most freshmen live on campus; room costs vary from dorm to dorm.
+At SLU, most freshmen live on campus; room costs vary from building to building.
 You have choices about how your meal plan breaks down but the cost is included in your board for the year.
 Saving money by living at home?
 Remember that full-time commuting freshmen still need a meal plan.

 From technology to wellness, all universities have fees that cover your amenities while you're on campus.
 Your major might require you to buy certain supplies or have fees associated with certain courses.